 Ask for what you want in layman’s terms.
 Remember, no one can read your mind.
 Is it more responsibility?
 An opportunity to manage a junior team member?
 Discuss these things in specifics.

 Every few weeks, prioritize time to cover long-term goals outside of your regular review systems in place to address performance.
-The 1:1 should focus on long-term goals and ambitions.
-It should also ensure that nothing on a performance review comes as a surprise.
+The one-on-one should focus on long-term goals and ambitions.
+It should also ensure that nothing in a performance review comes as a surprise.

-Here are a few topic buckets you should cover, and some effective 1:1 questions you might ask:
+Here are a few topic buckets you should cover and some effective one-on-one meeting questions you might ask:

 What’s your pie chart of what you are working on?
 What do you want it to be?